stackbit-projects/myrxmobileapp-4d8b8/content/pages/pricing.md

           languages are on the roadmap and should be rolled out by the end of the 2022.
       - title: Is my mobile phone supported?
-        content: |
+        content: >
           Absolutely.
-Both native iOS and Android apps are supported and work seamlessly with My Rx Device.
+Both iOS and Android versions of the app are supported and work

+          seamlessly.
       - title: Will my tasks be marked as done on their platform?
         content: |-
           As soon as you complete a task, App Land updates your task lists on